CLI

 Open an MS-DOS prompt (with the current directory set to the current folder in the Lister)

-Cause the find-as-you-type field to appear in its various modes.
+Cause the field to appear in its various modes.

 Command Arguments: